endrollex/miniroll/README.md

 How to use: Put all files in PHP server

-It may be very cumbersome to use.
+But it may be very cumbersome to use.

 For reference.